Homophily in preferences or meetings? Identifying and estimating an iterative network formation model: Estimation

-In Section \ref{Supplement-abc.proof} of the supplemental appendix, we show that, if we take the vector of summary statistics as the whole second-period network data, then, as $\epsilon \to 0$ as $S \to \infty$, the mean of the accepted draws $h(\theta_s)$ converges in probability to the expectation of $h(\cdot)$ with respect to the posterior, where $h(\cdot)$ is a function with finite moments (with respect to the prior distribution).
-This result motivates computation of approximations to the posterior mean and credible intervals.
-However, in order to ameliorate the curse of dimensionality associated with taking the whole second-period data as the vector of summary statistics,\footnote{Intuitively, it will take many tries to get a draw that approximates the whole vector of observed data well.
-With a fixed number of simulations, this means that, to have a reasonably small Monte Carlo variance, we tolerate high levels of bias in the ABC approximation to the true posterior.} we propose to use an alternative version of the ABC algorithm: the Expectation Propagation (EP) ABC \citep{Barthelme2014, Barthelme2018}.
-In this method, we leverage the assumption of an independent sample of networks to factor the posterior distribution:
+In Supplemental Appendix \ref{Supplement-abc.proof}, we show that, if we take the vector of summary statistics as \emph{the whole second-period network data}, then, as $\epsilon \to 0$ and $S \to \infty$, the mean of the accepted draws $h(\theta_s)$ converges in probability to the expectation of $h(\cdot)$ with respect to the posterior computed using the conditional likelihood yielded by \eqref{eq_log_lkl} in the Bayes rule, where $h(\cdot)$ is a function with finite moments (with respect to the prior distribution).
+Using the entire dataset as the vector statistics is important, as it ensures we do not discard any information in the likelihood that, under our assumptions, enables point identification of the model parameters.\footnote{As remarked in an earlier footnote, our model does not yield any obvious low-dimensional vector of sufficient statistics to be used in the analysis without compromising identifiability.} The result in Supplemental Appendix \ref{Supplement-abc.proof} motivates the computation of approximations to the posterior mean and credible intervals using the accepted simulated draws.
+However, it should be noted that, if there are many networks in the sample, it will generally be very difficult to generate a good approximation to posterior quantities without running a very large (and often computationally unfeasible) number of simulations.
+Intuitively, with many networks, it will take many tries to get a draw that approximates the entire vector of observed data well.
+With a fixed number of simulations, this means that, to have a reasonably small Monte Carlo variance, we tolerate high levels of bias in the ABC approximation to the true posterior.\footnote{This ``curse of dimensionality'' in the dimension of the vector of statistics used in ABC methods bears resemblance to the notion of a ``curse of dimensionality'' in the rate of convergence in nonparametric kernel estimation methods, as the tolerance may be seen as a type of bandwidth.
+See \citet{Blum2010} for further exploration of this connection.}

+To ameliorate the curse of dimensionality associated with taking the whole second-period data as the vector of summary statistics, we propose to use an alternative version of the ABC algorithm: the Expectation Propagation (EP) ABC \citep{Barthelme2014, Barthelme2018}.
+In this method, we leverage the assumption of an independent sample of networks to factor the posterior distribution as: